apache/spark/docs/stable-rest-api/redoc.rst

 ==================

 It's a stub file.
-It will be converted automatically during the build process to the valid documentation by the shpinx plugin.
+It will be converted automatically during the build process to the valid documentation by the Sphinx plugin.
 See: /docs/exts/sphinx_redoc.py